 In other business, the board:

 * Voted on the recommendation of Police Chief William Murray that the town enter a Middlesex County Interagency Mutual Aid Agreement with other local communities for mutual aid and support during law enforcement emergencies.
-According to Murray, membership in the Middlesex County group would come in addition to membership in New England Law Enforcement Council, which provides much the same services giving Ayer thorough coverage in emergencies.

 * Agreed to sign a contract covering the second year of a federal grant program that provides the town with up to $318,000 in each of its three years to pay for rehabilitation efforts of local drug offenders offered in lieu of jail time.
 Economic and community development director David Maher confirmed to selectmen that the program has shown success in its efforts.

 * Signed a scope of work prepared by regional recycling coordinator Irene Congdon that will be used to hire a consultant to conduct a feasibility study for the establishment of curbside trash pickup and recycling services in Ayer.
 Town officials and Town Meeting approved the initial effort that could replace the town's current practice in which residents are required to drop off trash at the transfer station.
 Any change to the current system could still include a combination of the two and come with a separate fee charged to residents for curbside service.
 Selectmen, however, expressed that any change should be to the advantage of residents and not end up costing them more money.
 The scope of work, said Congdon, had already been submitted at the state level and approved.